-Compression socks apply mild pressure onto your legs to stimulate blood flow from the legs to the heart.
-These socks reduce pain, inflammation, and swelling of the legs and are used for various conditions like varicose veins, thrombosis, and even general comfort.
+Compression socks apply mild pressure onto your legs to stimulate blood flow.
+These socks reduce pain, inflammation and swelling of the legs.
+They are used for various conditions, such as varicose veins and thrombosis.
+They are generally comfortable as well.

-Compression socks are functional because they apply mild and bearable pressure to the legs and ankles, regulating blood flow towards the heart by making the arteries responsible for taking the oxygen-rich blood to the muscles tend to relax, making the blood flow smoothly and efficiently.
+Compression socks are functional because they apply mild and bearable pressure to the legs and ankles.
+This helps regulate blood flow towards the heart by allowing the arteries responsible for taking the oxygen-rich blood to the muscles to relax, making the blood flow smoothly and efficiently.

-They reduce the veins’ diameter, which increases the blood velocity and blood flow by boosting the veins and shooting the blood back to the heart.
-Wearing compression socks prevents the blood from flowing heavily into the legs’ veins, which prevents the legs from getting tired.
+Compression socks reduce the veins’ diameter, which increases the blood velocity and blood flow by boosting the veins and shooting the blood back to the heart.
+Wearing compression socks prevents the blood from flowing heavily into the legs’ veins, which helps prevent the legs from getting tired.

-These socks or stockings reduce the swelling in the ankles and feet, thereby preventing the onset of issues like varicose veins, thrombosis, and much more.
-Wearing compression stockings may not always prevent issues like thrombosis and varicose veins but may happen to someone who already has this issue.
-Wearing the socks will offer you excellent support in keeping the blood flow maintained, which is good for overall health, thus keeping many other symptoms and problems at bay.
+These socks or stockings help reduce the swelling in the ankles and feet.
+This helps prevent the onset of issues like varicose veins, thrombosis and much more.
+Wearing compression socks will offer you excellent support in keeping the blood flow maintained; which is good for overall health, thus keeping many other symptoms and problems at bay.

 Benefits Of Compression Socks